souliss/souliss.github.io/_posts/media/2015-08-13-diy-your-philips-hue-led-bulb.md

 **Load Souliss on ESP8266**

-Remove the shield from the Arduino and connect the pins to a USB to USART at 3v3 as shown in the below picture (pay attention, the brown wire is connected on the back of the shield on the GND and the last two pins on JP4 need a jumper **only** while updating the sketch).
+Remove the shield from the Arduino and connect the pins to a USB to USART at 3v3 as shown in the below picture (pay attention, the brown wire is connected on the back of the shield on the GND and the last two pins on JP4 need a jumper **only** while updating the sketch). *Unsure that you are powering the device at 3v3*, in the picture you can see the **red** wire that supply DC.

 You need to setup the Arduino IDE for the support of ESP8266, [this tutorial](http://souliss.github.io/media/how-to-load-a-sketch-on-ESP/) can help you if you haven't done before; select **Generic ESP8266** for the IDE menu and use 80 MHz as clock option leaving all the others at default settings.

 ![](https://github.com/souliss/souliss.github.io/blob/master/images/2015-08/esp8266_connection.jpg?raw=true)